 Students are strongly advised to spend time browsing through the books in the library.
 There is a vast array of material and familiarity with the layout of the library will pay dividends when research is undertaken for assignments.

-Students will be supplied with a copy of the Constitution during the course of the first semester and their student accounts will be debited with R75.00.
+Students will be supplied with a copy of the Constitution during R80.00.

 6. STUDENT ASSESSMENT

 6.1 FOUNDATIONS OF LAW